 There are many situations where animals provide assistance to people living with a disability.
-Dogs are the most commonly used assistance animals and those who have been trained by an organisation are often identified by wearing a blue jacket, a harness, or a brightly coloured collar and leash.
+Dogs are the most common assistance animals and those who have been trained by an organisation are often identified by wearing a jacket, a harness, or a brightly coloured collar and lead.
 Despite assistance dogs being considered as a kind of working dog, a strong human-animal bond usually develops, and to their owner, they are one of the most important companions in the person’s life.
-These dogs are trained to perform specific tasks related to their owner’s special needs, assisting them to develop independence and confidence and to participate in various areas of personal and public life.
+These dogs are trained to perform specific tasks related to their owner’s disability, assisting them to develop independence and confidence and to participate in various areas of personal and public life.

-Assistance animals, who are sometimes called ‘service animals’, include:
+Assistance animals, who are sometimes called ‘service animals’ overseas, include:

-- Dogs trained to perform daily personal care tasks (for example, retrieving or carrying items, opening and closing doors, switching lights on and off, pulling laundry from washing machines) or mobility assistance (for example, pulling wheelchairs or helping with balance) such as for people with physical conditions including cerebral palsy, multiple sclerosis or suffering the impact of a serious accident;
+- Dogs trained to perform daily personal care tasks (for example, retrieving or carrying items, opening and closing doors, switching lights on and off, pulling laundry from washing machines) or mobility assistance (for example, pulling wheelchairs or helping with balance) for people with physical disabilities including cerebral palsy, multiple sclerosis or suffering long-term impacts after a serious accident;

 - Guide (or ‘seeing eye’) dogs to assist people with vision impairment to move around safely;